ellemayo/MagicBand/docs/OTA_USAGE.md

 # OTA (Over-The-Air) Update Instructions

 ## Overview
-Your MagiQuest box now supports wireless firmware updates via OTA (Over-The-Air).
+Your magicband box now supports wireless firmware updates via OTA (Over-The-Air).
 This means you can upload new firmware without physically connecting the ESP32 to your computer via USB cable.

 ## Prerequisites
 - ESP32 must be powered on and connected to WiFi (OrbiMesh network)